JoelRoxell/kleio/README.md

 ## Kleio
 [![Build Status](https://travis-ci.org/JoelRoxell/Kleio.svg?branch=master)](https://travis-ci.org/JoelRoxell/Kleio)

-Kleio is a minimal logger used to simplify debugging and error management during the development as well as production phase.
-Depending on `env` Kleio either logs to console or to a remote host.
+Kleio is a minimal client side logger with the purpose to simplify debugging and error management during production as well as development phases.
+In essence Klio provides a common error-level system based on `npm` logging levels and the simplicity to quickly post debugging information to a remote host.

+## Installation
+`npm install kleio --save`

+## Tests

+`npm test`

 ## Code Example